January 11th, 2022 Update

 Both bills, while they may be amended, are expected to make it to the Governor’s desk and be signed in about two weeks.

-WA Cares Fund Tax Paused
+WA Cares Fund AWB Letter

 Read More